Sunset Bay & Town of Hanover Beach

 From Erie/Dunkirk (south): You can follow Rt 5 (Lakeshore Rd) north into the Village of Silver Creek and continue on Rt 20 east for 2 miles.
 Make a left (north) on Alleghany Rd at the hamlet of Sunset Beach.
 Follow it to the end, past the DEC Boat Launch.

 Parking: Parking is very limited.
 If you are launching a boat, there may be parking available at the launch if you get there early enough.
-The parking for the beach is by PERMIT ONLY and is just across from the beach entrance on the south side of S Shore Dr. There is room for about 20 cars.
+TThere is room for about 20 cars.
 Overflow (and FREE) parking for both areas can be found at the very end of Alleghany Rd, where it meets S Shore Dr. There are about 8 spaces there.
 Parking further west, at the Sunset Beach is private parking.
 The key to visiting this place, if you aren’t from Sunset Beach, is to get here early and park at the end of Alleghany Rd.

 Best time to visit: Summer.

-Accommodations: Swimming beach; restrooms; picnic facilities; boat launch; fishing; pavilion; playground.
+Accommodations: Swimming beach; restrooms; bathhouse; playground; picnic facilities; marina, fishing

 Town of Hanover Beach